 The following is a summary of general information for potential applicants.

-- Applicant must be a member of the Cleveland Jewish Community, residing in Cleveland Heights, University Heights, Beachwood, South Euclid or Wickliffe.
+- Applicant must be a member of the Cleveland Jewish Community, residing in Cleveland Heights, University Heights, Beachwood, South Euclid, Wickliffe or Willoughby Hills.

 - Applicant must demonstrate financial need based on information and documentation provided in the Application.